 Why is China the world’s top exporter?

-China exported around $2.5 billion worth of goods in 2018.
 Below are the key points as to why China has dominated the global marketplace in the 21st century.

-- Low prices: A huge factor for China’s competitiveness in global exports is their low prices compared to the rest of the international market.
+- Low prices: A huge factor for China’s competitiveness in global exports is its low prices compared to the rest of the international market.
 China manages to lower their prices, especially in the manufacturing sector, to almost production-cost.
 This often makes orders volume driven to offset the low product prices and you may often see a MOQ (or Minimum Order Quantity) when placing your order.

 - Mass production of goods: It is China’s practice of mass production that allows for their products to be sold at such a low price.
 As such, many of their goods quite easily compete with the same products exported at a higher price elsewhere.

-- Close relationships with trading partners: China’s leading trading partners are Japan and South Korea, who are its closest neighbours by geography.
+- Close relationships with trading partners: China’s leading trading partners are Japan and South Korea, which are its closest neighbours by geography.
 China also exports a significant amount of goods to the United States and Germany.
 Further, as of 20 December 2015, the China – Australia Free Trade Agreement (ChAFTA) came into effect, providing a number of benefits for Australian importers and Chinese exporters.
 Some benefits include a large reduction of tariffs in the agricultural sector and the removal of most duties on resources and energy exports by January 2029.
 For Australian businesses, it has now become cheaper to trade with China.

 - Cheaper raw materials: Chinese manufacturers tend to utilise raw materials at a lower price when producing their goods, allowing them to charge a cheaper rate for their exports.
 Chinese companies utilise and order a high volume of materials and are able to source them at significantly low prices.